voidshard/igor/README.md

  - /tests/example_jobs for more examples
  - /lib/pyigor for a more complete simple http client
  - /lib/igor/api/domain contains definitions for objects accepted over transport

+## Glossary

+Terms you'll see thrown about.

+* Pending (state)

+    The job/layer/task has been created, but has yet to run.

+* Queued (state)

+    Igor has scheduled the layer/task to run.

+* Running (state)

+    The job/layer/task is currently running.

+* Completed (state)

+    The job/layer/task has completed.

+* Errored (state)

+    The job/layer/task is errored, or contains errors.
+Igor will reschedule tasks that have not yet been retried more than their maximum number of attempts.

+* Skipped (state)

+    A user set state that Igor regards as "completed" (ie. Igor will not run it, and will kick off following task(s)).

+* Paused (flag)

+    Tells Igor not to schedule the paused job/layer/task.
+This does *not* make Igor stop a running task.
+    If you want to pause *and* stop something running, you're after 'pause' then 'kill' ...

+* Kill (action)

+    A killed job/layer/task is set to errored, currently running task(s) are stopped.
+Task(s) can be retried after being killed (but this counts against thier max attempts).

+* Retry (action)

+    A variant of kill, retry works on job/layer/task(s) that are *not* running and ignores a task(s) max attempts.

 ## Status